-We talked to Hugo Oliveira of Indie Campers on how they turn your road trip into an unforgettable experience and here is what he said about it.
+Hugo Oliveira of Indie Campers tells us about how they turn road trips into an unforgettable experience.

 First of all, how are you and your family doing in these COVID-19 times?

 Hugo Oliveira: Thankfully, my family and I are healthy and lucky enough not to have been personally affected by the pandemic.
 I mean, all things considered, life is still going forward, even if isolated from our loved ones for such long periods, but it is an easy sacrifice to ensure everyone stays safe.
 At the end of the day, people and society’s health always comes first.